Lethal Suarez gives Uruguay 2-1 win over England

 "This chance, this destiny, after I don't know how long, we've been able to win against a European team and both goals were scored by a player who was unable to play a couple of weeks ago.
 So of course we love him and I think he loves us."

-England battled bravely for an equalizer but South American champions Uruguay held firm, picking up three points that could go a long way to putting them in the knockout stages.
+England battled bravely for an equaliser but South American champions Uruguay held firm, picking up three points that could go a long way to putting them in the knockout stages.

 (Editing by Ed Osmond and Ken Ferris)